The prospects for our farm and how to keep interested in farm life:

 Every once and a while I sit down and write up what we should consider for the future of our farm.

 In dong some simple math I thought we should add Emmer to our possible grains to grow.
 Emmer is very similar to Spelt in that it needs a dehuller.. and we have one.
 Seeds store well in our refrigerator seed storage shed.
-But we would another stone mill which will cost at least $10000 but I have not found one yet but working on it.
+I did purchase another flour mill which would work out just fine.
+I am thinking of building a cob oven to make bread and recently have been making some spelt bread.

 The next obstacle is to find customers for the flour.
 I feel it would be good to attend more markets close to the farm.
 This would provide some needed exposure to the buying public and hopefully in the end create some loyal customers for the fresh ground flour as well as our fresh oils and some vegetables, maybe even duck eggs.